isomerpages/enterprisesg-cpso/index.md

     - infopic:
         title: Find out more about product safety regulations
         subtitle:
-        description: Suppliers must comply product safety regulations to ensure their products do not pose safety risks to consumers.
+        description: Suppliers must comply with the product safety regulations to ensure your products do not pose safety risks to consumers.
         button: Learn More
         url: /suppliers/overview
         image: /images/safety-banner2.png